davidbailey00/sw-precache/README.md

 Copyright © 2017 Google, Inc.

-Modifications copyright © 2018 Gatsby
+Modifications copyright © 2018 David Bailey

 Licensed under the [Apache License, Version 2.0](LICENSE) (the "License");
 you may not use this file except in compliance with the License.
 You may